A commemorative photo session with your horse honors the love between the two of you and will help you give grief a place in your life.

 Honoring your horse

-Your horse has spent many years of their life working with you, listening to you, sometimes ignoring you or downright talking back to you.
-We will capture that personality of your horse so that you will have plenty artwork to showcase that personality in your home.
+Your horse has spent many years of their life working with you, listening to you, sometimes ignoring you, or downright talking back to you.
+We will capture that personality of your horse so that you will have plenty of artwork to showcase that personality in your home.

 Honoring your bond

 You have accepted the before-mentioned personality and you even love your horse for it.
 Likewise, your horse loves you right back.
 You have spent moments in sync in the saddle, you have spent time in their stall or in the pasture with them.
 With all those moments, you have built an unbreakable bond.
 Let’s perpetuate that in gorgeous artwork.

 Because of the above, you have every right to feel the way you do.
 For as long as you do.
 Don’t let anyone tell you differently.
 Let’s slow down during this session and allow all those feelings to come to the surface.
 Any session with me, but especially a Thank You Session, is a judgment-free bubble.
 Feel what you need to feel and let’s celebrate that.

 Grief is personal.
 And so is healing.
 There are several things you can do to help you with it.
 I’ve found these to be helpful.